 The outbreak of the COVID-19 and its escalation on a global scale has triggered unprecedented disruptions in business operations and to the economy.
 While it would be difficult to gauge the longer term impact of such events as the situation is dynamically evolving, the Group has been proactive in closely monitoring the market conditions and taking appropriate measures to respond to the challenges.
-During the year ended 31 December 2020, the Group has suffered temporary suspension of some of the construction works from February to August 2020 as a result of the COVID-19 epidemic, which has led to delays in schedule of on-going projects of the Group and a decrease in the amount of work recognised during the Year ended 31 December 2020.
 Despite most of the works of on-going projects of the Group has since resumed, the Group has to incur extra cost in order to catch up the delayed schedule.
-The Group will continue to monitor the development of the COVID-19 epidemic and its impact on the operations and results of the Group, if any.
+Despite this, the Group holds a view that the station should be overcome and the construction industry will gradually resumes to normal.
 The Group will continue to strengthen its cost control and resources management as well as to actively participate in project tenders, in order to maintain its competitiveness in the market.